Pokhran-II: Announcement

 Having tested weaponized nuclear warheads, India became the sixth country to join the nuclear club.
-Shortly after the tests, Prime Minister Vajpayee appeared before the press corps and made the following short statement:
+Shortly after the tests, Prime Minister Atal Bihari Vajpayee appeared before the press corps and made the following short statement:

 Today, at 15:45 hours, India conducted three underground nuclear tests in the Pokhran range.
 The tests conducted today were with a fission device, a low yield device and a thermonuclear device.
 The measured yields are in line with expected values.
 Measurements have also confirmed that there was no release of radioactivity into the atmosphere.
 These were contained explosions like the experiment conducted in May 1974.
 I warmly congratulate the scientists and engineers who have carried out these successful tests.

 On 13 May 1998, India declared the series of tests to be over after this.

 Reactions to tests

 Domestic

 News of the tests were greeted with jubilation and large-scale approval by general public in India.
 The Bombay Stock Exchange registered significant gains.
 The media praised the government for its decision and advocated the development of an operational nuclear arsenal for the country's armed forces.
-The opposition led by Indian National Congress criticized the Vajpayee administration for carrying out the series of nuclear tests, accusing the government of trying to use the tests for political ends rather than to enhance the country's national security.
+The opposition led by the Indian National Congress criticized the Vajpayee Government for carrying out the series of nuclear tests, accusing the government of trying to use the tests for political ends rather than to enhance the country's national security.

 By the time India had conducted tests, the country had a total of $44bn in loans in 1998, from the IMF and the World Bank.
 The industrial sectors of the Indian economy were likely to be hurt by sanctions with the foreign companies, which had invested heavily in India, facing consequences of impending sanctions.
 The Indian government announced that it had factored the economic response and was willing to take the consequences.